paolagabriellas/CEN3031-Lab4/README.md

-### Bootcamp 4 - Introduction to Front-end Development with React
+### Lab 4 - Introduction to Front-end Development with React

 In this assignment, we will continue to build upon our directory application by creating a front-end interface with React.js to display the football clubs, as well as the ability to add new football club, search, edit, and delete old ones.